rcaelers/workrave-website/content/en/docs/settings/timers/index.md

 - Maximum number of prompts

   When a break reminder window is ignored, Workrave will try again in a few minutes.
-  This settings defines how often you can ignore a break reminder until a break is forced.
+  This setting defines how often you can ignore a break reminder until a break is forced.
   If the value is 0, breaks cannot be ignored and Workrave always starts the break after showing the break reminder window.

 ## Restbreak